jankuca/flowon/README.md

 ## Caching

 The framework provides a very simple way to cache data.
-The Cache class can also interact with the widely used Memcached service.
+The Cache class will also be able to interact with the widely used Memcached service in the future.

-If Memcached is not available, the system uses file-based cache located in the `app_dir/cache` directory.
+Currently (and when Memcached is not available), the system uses file-based cache located in the `app_dir/cache` directory.

 	Cache.set('namespace', 'key', 'data', '+ 10 minutes', function () {
 		// It looks like everything is OK even if the caching process failed.